What to Wear to Family Court in Missouri: How Your Appearance Can Impact Your Case

 Women:

-• Wrinkle-free cardigan or blazer
+• Wrinkle-free cardigan or blazer (optional but recommended)

 • Clean, closed-toe dress shoes or dressy sandals